AlanThinks/alanthinks.github.io/README.md

-# AlanThinks' Portfolio Page
+# Alan's Personal Page

-👉 Check Out My Portfolio here [AlanThinks.com](http://alanthinks.com)
+👉 Check some of the projects I've worked on here [AlanThinks.com](http://alanthinks.com)

 ## How Was This Built?